Common early traits of ASD & ADHD Diagnosis

 Mind Movers Psychology specialise in helping parents, children and families reach their full potential by providing a safe space to learn the skills and mindset to feel empowered and connected in their lives.

-It is important to know that Autism symptoms fluctuate throughout an individual’s lifetime and are dependent on their everyday stressors and environment.
-Autism relates to different interpretations and responses to social interactions, experiences with sensory input, strong and restricted interests and repetitive behaviours.
+It is important to know that Autism symptoms can change across a person’s lifetime and may be influenced by everyday stressors and environment.
+Autism can relate to different interpretations and responses to social interactions, experiences with sensory input, strong and restricted interests, and repetitive behaviours.

-Some early signs to look for in young children, but not limited include:
+Some early signs to look for in young children include:

 • Walking on their toes after the age of 2